hammerabi/docker-django/README.md

 # Getting started:

-First, create a virtual machine to run as a local Docker host
+Create a virtual machine to run as a local Docker host

 `docker-machine create --driver virtualbox <your-container-name-here>`